 |Pre-requisite knowledge:||Timeframe to complete:||Required materials:|

-This short course has one ‘Lesson’ which includes a number of ‘Topics’ and an ‘Exam’ at the end.
+This mini-course has one ‘Lesson’ which includes a number of ‘Topics’ and a short ‘Exam’ at the end.

 This course is interactive and at times you will be required to have multiple windows open.
 We recommend completing it with a computer so you can navigate between the course and other websites.